-The Division of Internal Audits consists of:
+The Division of Internal Audits (Division) consists of:

-- 1. Internal Audits audits agencies' programs to improve efficiency and effectiveness.
-Additionally, Internal Audits reviews the implementation status of Legislative audit recommendations. - 2.
-Financial Management trains agency personnel, and assists agencies with their written fiscal policies and procedures. - 3.
-Post Review examines transactions and internal processes to determine agency's compliance with fiscal laws, regulations, internal control standards, and guidelines.
+- 1. Executive Branch Audits audits agencies' programs and state wide processes, such as contracting, debt collections and use of federal funds, to improve efficiency and effectiveness; reviews the implementation status of Legislative audit recommendations.
+Trains agency personnel in internal controls and assists agencies with developing written fiscal policies and procedures. - 2.
+Compliance Review examines agencies' internal processes and transactions to determine adequacy of internal controls and compliance with fiscal laws, regulations and guidelines.

-2402 Internal Audits
+2402 Executive Branch Audits